Joanie Loves Chachi

 Joanie Loves Chachi is an American sitcom television series and a spin-off of Happy Days that aired on ABC from March 23, 1982, to May 24, 1983.
 It stars Erin Moran and Scott Baio as the characters Joanie Cunningham and Chachi Arcola, respectively.
 The series was cancelled after 17 episodes, in its second season, due to a drop in ratings.
+The two characters and their actors would then return to Happy Days.

 Storyline

 The series is set in the early to mid-1960s and follows the exploits of Joanie and Chachi as they moved to Chicago and tried to make it on their own with a rock band and a music career at a time when the British Invasion was looming (one episode was titled "Beatlemania").
-It mixed the traditional elements of a sitcom with musical performances on each show by Baio and Moran.
-In fact, the beginning credit sequence of the show had them singing to each other.
+It mixed the traditional elements of a sitcom with musical performances on each show by Baio and Moran; their characters sang to one another in the opening credit sequence of the show.
 Their backup band consists of a spaced-out drummer named Bingo and Chachi's blasé cousins Mario and Annette.

 The series also starred Ellen Travolta as Louisa Delvecchio, Chachi's mother, and Al Molinaro as Al Delvecchio, Chachi's stepfather (and formerly the owner of Arnold's Drive-In in Happy Days), who opened a restaurant in which Chachi and Joanie performed most of their music.
 Art Metrano played Chachi's uncle Rico Mastorelli, who was the band's manager and helped Joanie and Chachi advance in their careers.
 Winifred Freedman played Rico's daughter, Annette, Chachi's cousin and bandmate.

-Like other Garry Marshall related sitcoms such as Happy Days and Laverne & Shirley, Joanie Loves Chachi had its share of anachronisms.
+Like other Garry Marshall-related sitcoms such as Happy Days and Laverne & Shirley, Joanie Loves Chachi had its share of anachronisms.
 The show was set in the 1960s yet characters were styled in a manner more true to the 1980s.

 Production

-Joanie Loves Chachi was the first Miller-Boyett (and only Garry Marshall-produced) sitcom developed by Thomas L. Miller and Robert L. Boyett, and was created by Lowell Ganz, Mark Rothman and Garry Marshall.
+Joanie Loves Chachi was the first Miller-Boyett (and only Garry Marshall–produced) sitcom developed by Thomas L. Miller and Robert L. Boyett, and was created by Lowell Ganz and Garry Marshall.
 This is the only Garry Marshall/Miller-Boyett sitcom that does not have Charles Fox and/or Norman Gimbel as the show's theme song/music cue composer.

 An urban legend circulated that the show was the highest-rated American program ever in Korea due to "chachi" being a Korean word for "penis".
 In actuality, the show was never broadcast to the general public of Korea, only to U.S. servicemen stationed in South Korea, and has never even been dubbed or subtitled in Korean.